About the Charlie Russell Chew Choo!

 Join us for a spectacular evening as we travel through the awe-inspiring mountains and prairies of the Judith Basin and central Montana.
 Experience the beauty of the rolling hills, vast ranchlands and breathtaking sunsets of Big Sky Country.
 Wildlife abounds on this scenic 56-mile round trip journey, with a plentiful supply of antelope, eagles, deer, hawks and coyotes.

-During your trip, the western musicians and saloon girls will keep you entertained while you enjoy a full course prime rib dinner, complete with drinks and dessert (vegetarian options are also available).
-A no-host cash bar is also available as you travel in the climate-controlled, non-smoking dinner train coaches.
+During your trip, the western musicians and saloon girls will keep you entertained while you enjoy a full course savory brisket dinner, complete with drinks and dessert (vegetarian options are also available).
+A no-host cash bar is available as you travel in the climate-controlled, non-smoking dinner train coaches.

 Be sure to watch out for the masked bandits, though - rumor has it hold-ups can occur when you least expect them!!

 Crossing three historic trestles and passing through a half mile long tunnel, your dinner train journey begins northwest of Lewistown following the route of the old Chicago, Milwaukee, St. Paul, and Pacific railroad to Denton, MT and back again.
 The train travels on a spur track that was built between 1912-1913, connecting Lewistown and Great Falls through the rough terrain of the upper Missouri River Breaks.
 The line was fully operational and carrying passengers daily by September of 1914.